drywitte/IDD-Fa19-Lab6/README.md

 **Describe what changes you made to the baseline chatbot here.
 Don't forget to push your modified code to this repository.**

+I've expanded the chat bot's capability by using an NPM package that integrates with the Wolfram Alpha API.
+To do so I made the main bot function asynchronous and wrote a separate asynchronous function to actually manage querying the API.
+If the response is not able to be parsed, the bot responds with an answer indicating uncertainty.
+The questions were also updated to reflect the new capabilities of the chat bot.

 ## Record someone trying out your ChatBot

 **Using a phone or other video device, record someone trying out your ChatBot.
 Upload that video to this repository and link to it here!**